2017 Cipollini NK1K

-If you are looking for a bit of pizazz in your next bike, and want to make sure you get the sort of excess of quality that Italian frames have always represented, then you could hardly do better than a Cipollini NK1K.
+If you are looking for the ultimate in your next bike, and want to make sure you get the sort of excess of quality that Cipollini frames have always represented, then you cannot do better than a Cipollini NK1K.
 Outlandish skinsuit not included.

 Frame: T1000.M46J carbon

 Fork Axle: QR x 100mm